West Hartford, Connecticut: The automobile

-By the 1920s and 1930s the impact of the automobile was felt in West Hartford as the town became more accessible to Hartford's middle and working class citizens.
-Between 1910 and 1930 the population of West Hartford grew from 4,808 to 24,941 residents.
-Then with the end of the Great Depression, World War II, and the exodus from urban centers, West Hartford witnessed a tremendous influx of people as its population swelled from 33,776 in 1940 to 62,382 people by 1960.
-This era ushered in major housing developments and retail spaces throughout the community.
+By the 1920s and 1930s, the impact of the automobile began to felt in West Hartford as the town became more accessible to Hartford's middle and working class citizens.
+Between 1910 and 1930, the population of West Hartford grew from 4,808 to 24,941 residents.
+Then, with the end of the Great Depression, World War II, and the exodus from urban centers, West Hartford witnessed a tremendous influx of people as its population swelled from 33,776 in 1940 to 62,382 people by 1960.
+This high-growth era ushered in major housing developments and retail spaces throughout the community.

-In the 1950s, the primary avenues—Albany, Asylum and Farmington—became important arteries for commuters, and the access made West Hartford attractive to middle-class families.
+In the 1950s, the primary avenues—Albany, Asylum and Farmington—became important arteries for commuters, and their access made West Hartford attractive to middle-class families.
 During the decade, the town built one new elementary school each year to accommodate the growing population.
 In the 1960s, construction began on Interstate 84, completed in 1969.
-The interstate had many ramifications on the community, the most visible was that it bisected the town, isolating the more industrial and ethnically diverse neighborhood of Elmwood with a physical barrier from the rest of West Hartford.
+The interstate had many ramifications for the community, the most visible being that it bisected the town, isolating the more industrial and ethnically diverse neighborhood of Elmwood from the rest of West Hartford.
 Furthermore, The interstate allowed for increased accessibility as the population increased with the Baby Boom and development, and recalibrated the traditional retail sites.

 Subsequent residential development continued on through the late 1970s, particularly in the town's northern, western and far southwestern fringes, as evidenced by the many large colonial, ranch, and split level-style homes in these areas.
 In 1971, the Bishops Corner development was inaugurated.
 Housing tenants such as Lord & Taylor, F.W.
 Woolworth, and Doubleday Book Shop drew shoppers from across the region; the Center with its largely independently owned stores, were negatively impacted by the new retail traffic patterns.

 Towards the town's southwest fringe lies Westfarms Mall.
 Opened in 1974 with original anchors JC Penney, G. Fox & Co., and Sage-Allen, the mall further recalibrated retail in West Hartford.
 It became well known for its lavish ceilings and waterfall-style fountain.
 Sitting astride I-84, conveniently connected to the town's main internal arteries, and comprising more than 1,300,000 sqft of stores and restaurants, it is the third largest indoor mall in Connecticut.